-The Foundation is named the beneficiary of the remainder interest in two charitable remainder trusts.
-At the time of the trust agreement being initially executed with the Foundation, contribution revenue was recognized using the fair value of the assets less the present value of the payments expected to be made to the beneficiaries.
+The Foundation is named the beneficiary of the remainder interest in charitable remainder trusts.
+At the time of each of the trust agreements being initially executed with the Foundation, contribution revenue was recognized using the fair value of the assets less the present value of the payments expected to be made to the beneficiaries.
 In subsequent years, the liability for future trust payments to the donor is reduced by payments made to the donor and is adjusted to reflect the updated present value calculation.
 The present value of the liability is calculated by using recent life expectancy tables and risk adjusted discount rates.

 The Foundation is the trustee, and as such the assets and liabilities are shown on the statement of financial position on a gross basis.
-As of December 31, 2023, the gross asset value is \$2,552,112 and the estimated present value of the liability to the beneficiaries is \$771,491.
-As of December 31, 2022, the gross asset value was \$2,218,008 and the estimated present value of the liability to the beneficiaries was \$581,819.
+As of December 31, 2024, the gross asset value is \$4,586,467 and the estimated present value of the liability to the beneficiaries is \$2,085,742.
+As of December 31, 2023, the gross asset value was \$2,552,112 and the estimated present value of the liability to the beneficiaries was \$771,491.
 The assets are held in trust accounts and are invested in equities, mutual funds, and fixed income securities.